NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   ``extension/CarpetRValue``                   double    F-ft2-hr/Btu  >= 0         No         See [#]_  Carpet R-value
   ===========================================  ========  ============  ===========  =========  ========  ====================================================

-  .. [#] InteriorAdjacentTo choices are "living space", "basement - conditioned", "basement - unconditioned", "crawlspace - vented", "crawlspace - unvented", or "garage".
+  .. [#] InteriorAdjacentTo choices are "living space", "basement - conditioned", "basement - unconditioned", "crawlspace - vented", "crawlspace - unvented", "crawlspace - conditioned", or "garage".
          See :ref:`hpxmllocations` for descriptions.
   .. [#] If Thickness not provided, defaults to 0 when adjacent to crawlspace and 4 inches for all other cases.
   .. [#] For a crawlspace with a dirt floor, enter a thickness of zero.